-- i) Current assets - The cash available was much higher than anticipated due to under-spending of capital and operating expenditure, as well as higher-than-expected payables. - ii) Current liabilities - The actual payables were higher than the budgeted figures due to much higher capital spend in June 2012 than what was budgeted for.
+- i) Current assets - The cash available were much higher than anticipated due to underspending of capital and operating expenditure as well as higher than expected payables. - ii) Current liabilities - The actual payables were higher than the budget due to much higher capital spend in June 2012 than what was budgeted for.